-- the purchaser is one of the seller's creditors or a surety or guarantor for any of the seller's debts or other liabilities; - 2. the seller does anything or suffers anything to be done which (in either case) has the effect of putting the purchaser in a position which, in the event of the seller's insolvency, will be better than the position he would have been in if that thing had not been done; and - the seller has given an unfair preference with a desire to produce in relation to the purchaser the effect referred to above.
+- the purchaser is one of the seller's creditors or a surety or guarantor for any of the seller's debts or other liabilities; - (b) the seller does anything or suffers anything to be done that (in either case) has the effect of putting the purchaser in a position which, in the event of the seller's insolvency, will be better than the position he would have been in if that thing had not been done; and - (c) the seller has given an unfair preference with a desire to produce in relation to the purchaser the effect referred to above.
 Such intention is presumed, unless the contrary is shown, where the purchaser is an associate of the seller. - 6.3 Suspect Period (Clawback).
 Under what facts or circumstances could the insolvency official rescind or reverse transactions that took place during a "suspect" or "preference" period before the commencement of the seller's insolvency proceedings?
 What are the lengths of the "suspect" or "preference" periods in your jurisdiction for (a) transactions between unrelated parties, and (b) transactions between related parties?
 If the purchaser is majority-owned or controlled by the seller or an affiliate of the seller, does that render sales by the seller to the purchaser "related party transactions" for purposes of determining the length of the suspect period?
 If a parent company of the seller guarantee's the performance by the seller of its obligations under contracts with the purchaser, does that render sales by the seller to the purchaser "related party transactions" for purposes of determining the length of the suspect period?

-With reference to our response under question 6.2 above, the clawback period is as set out in Section 100 of the Bankruptcy Act (Cap.
-20, 2009 Revised Edition).
+With reference to our response under question 6.2 above, the

+clawback period is as set out in Section 226 of the Insolvency, Restructuring and Dissolution Act 2018.
 In summary, the lengths of the suspect periods are as follows:

-- five years from the date of commencement of the insolvency proceedings in respect of any transactions at an undervalue; - six months from the date of commencement of the insolvency proceedings in respect of any undue preference granted to a creditor who is not an associate to the insolvent party; and - two years from the date of commencement of the insolvency proceedings in respect of any undue preference granted to a creditor who is an associate to the insolvent party.
+- three years from the date of commencement of the insolvency proceedings in respect of any transactions at an undervalue; - (b) one year from the date of commencement of the insolvency proceedings in respect of any undue preference granted to a creditor who is not an associate to the insolvent party; and - (c) two years from the date of commencement of the insolvency proceedings in respect of any undue preference granted to a creditor who is an associate to the insolvent party.

-The definition of what constitutes an "associate" of the insolvent party can be found under Section 101 of the Bankruptcy Act (Cap.
-20, 2009 Revised Edition) which, for companies, generally includes its directors and controllers, whether they are legal shareholders or otherwise.
+The definition of what constitutes an "associate" of the insolvent party can be found under Section 217 (for bankrupt individuals) and 364 (for companies) of the Insolvency, Restructuring and Dissolution Act 2018, which, for companies, generally includes its directors and controllers, whether they are legal shareholders or otherwise.